 2 – Light Issues

-Light issues could be causing your peace lily to have problems.
-If you aren’t giving your peace lily the proper amount of sunlight, then you’re likely going to notice some changes in the plant.
+Light issues could be causing your plant to have problems.
+If you aren’t giving it the proper amount of sunlight, you’re likely going to notice some changes in the plant.

 When a peace lily gets too much light or too little light, its leaves are going to start to turn yellow.
-A peace lily needs to be given medium indirect sunlight in order to thrive, and you might be doing something wrong if you’re noticing yellow leaves.
+These plants need to be given medium indirect sunlight in order to thrive, and you might be doing something wrong if you’re noticing yellow leaves.

-If you see any brown spots on the peace lily, then this is a sign that you’re giving it direct sunlight.
+If you see any brown spots, this is a sign that you’re giving it direct sunlight.
 A peace lily does best when it receives indirect sunlight, and this means that you need to find a way to filter the sunlight or position it in a different part of the house so that the sun won’t burn the leaves.